clott3/SIB-CL/README.md

 and for the source dataset of simple cylinders, `python phc_gencylin.py --h5filename="cylin" --pol="tm" --nsam=10000`;

 each program will create a dataset with the eigen-frequencies, group velocities, etc, stored in a `.h5` file (which can be accessed using the h5py package).
 We then calculate the DOS using the GRR method provided by the MATLAB code https://github.com/boyuanliuoptics/DOS-calculation/blob/master/DOS_GGR.m.
-To do so, we first parse the data to create the `.txt` files required as inputs to the program, compute the DOS and then add the DOS labels back to the original `.h5` files.
-These steps will be executed automatically by simply running the shell script `get_DOS.sh` after modifying the filename identifier defined at the top.
+To do so, we first parse the data to create the `.txt` files required as inputs to the program, compute the DOS using MATLAB and then add the DOS labels back to the original `.h5` files.
+These steps will be executed automatically by simply running the shell script `get_DOS.sh` after modifying the h5 filename identifier defined at the top.
+Note that for this to run smoothly, python and MATLAB will first need to be added to `PATH`.

 ### Time-independent Schrodinger Equation (TISE)
+Relevant code stored in `generate_datasets/TISE/`.
 Example usage:

-To generate target dataset, `python tise_gendata.py --h5filename="tise3d" --ndim 3 --nsam 5000`
+To generate target dataset, e.g. in 3D, `python tise_gendata.py --h5filename="tise3d" --ndim 3 --nsam 5000`

 To generate low resolution dataset, `python tise_gendata.py --h5filename='tise3d_lr' --ndim 3 --nsam 10000 --lowres --orires=32` (`--orires` defines the resolution of the input to the neural network)